awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 Use the ECS CLI if you have a Compose application and want to deploy it to ECS, or test local containers with containers running in ECS in the cloud\.

-## Docker CLI plugin for Amazon ECS<a name="developer-tools-dockercli"></a>
+## Docker Desktop integration with Amazon ECS<a name="developer-tools-dockercli"></a>

-AWS and Docker have collaborated to make a simplified developer experience that enables you to deploy and manage containers on Amazon ECS directly from Docker tools\.
-You can now build and test your containers locally using Docker Desktop and Docker Compose, and then deploy them to Amazon ECS on Fargate using the same CLI\.
+AWS and Docker have collaborated to make a simplified developer experience that enables you to deploy and manage containers on Amazon ECS directly using Docker tools\.
+You can now build and test your containers locally using Docker Desktop and Docker Compose, and then deploy them to Amazon ECS on Fargate\.
+To get started with the Amazon ECS and Docker integration, download Docker Desktop and optionally sign up for a Docker ID\.
+For more information, see [Docker Desktop](https://www.docker.com/products/docker-desktop) and [Docker ID signup](https://hub.docker.com/signup/awsedge?utm_source=awsedge)\.

+Beginners to containers often start learning about containers by using Docker tools such as the Docker CLI and Docker Compose\.
+This makes using the Docker Compose CLI plugin for Amazon ECS a natural next step in running containers on AWS after testing locally\.
+Docker provides a walkthrough on deploying containers on Amazon ECS\.
+For more information, see [Deploying Docker containers on Amazon ECS](https://docs.docker.com/engine/context/ecs-integration/)\.

+You can take advantage of additional Amazon ECS features, such as service discovery, load balancing and other AWS resources for use with their applications with Docker Desktop\.

-The Docker CLI plugin for Amazon ECS is currently in Beta\.
+You can also download the Docker Compose CLI plugin for Amazon ECS directly from GitHub\.
 For more information, see [Docker Compose CLI plugin for Amazon ECS](https://github.com/docker/compose-cli) on GitHub\.

-Customers often start learning about containers by using Docker tools such as the Docker CLI and Docker Compose\.
-For these customers, using the ECS/Docker Desktop integration can be a natural next step in running containers in the cloud after testing locally\.

-Customers can also take advantage of Amazon ECS features, such as service discovery, load balancing and other AWS resources for use with their applications\.

-Use Amazon ECS in Docker Desktop if you want to launch containers from Docker tooling\.
-We recommend using the ECS CLI to deploy production grade Compose applications while the Amazon ECS with Docker integration is in beta\.

 ## AWS SDKs<a name="developer-tools-sdks"></a>